Topics on this page

 Types of Guardians

-Guardian of the Person and the Property – The court can appoint one person to manage both the personal and financial affairs of the disabled person.
-The court can also appoint one person to manage the disabled person’s personal affairs and another person to manage the person’s financial affairs.
+Guardian of the Person and the Property – The court can appoint one person to manage the disabled person's personal and financial affairs.
+The court can also appoint one person to manage the disabled person’s personal affairs and another to manage the person’s financial affairs.

 When would an adult need a guardian?

-With our population living longer, there may come a time during an elderly person’s life when someone else may have to make decisions concerning his or her medical care or financial affairs.
-But at what point can a person no longer, legally, make those decisions?
-When is he or she legally “incompetent?”
+There may come a time during an elderly person’s life when someone else has to make decisions concerning their medical care or financial affairs.
+But at what point can a person no longer legally make those decisions?
+When are they considered legally “incompetent?”

-Guardian of the Property: A court will establish a guardianship for a person’s property when it can be shown that a person has or may be entitled to property or benefits that require proper management and is unable to effectively manage that property because of a physical or mental disability or disease (or in several other specific circumstances).
-When there is a medical condition present, this standard can usually be met by merely showing that a person can no longer balance a checkbook, pay household bills, or handle mail responsibly.
-At that point, the court can appoint a guardian to act on behalf of the court to manage a disabled person’s property.
-However, you must still show the court that there are no less restrictive alternatives available.
+Guardian of the Property: A court will establish a guardianship for a person’s property when it can be shown that a person has property or benefits needing proper management, but the individual cannot do so due to a physical or mental disability, illness, or other qualifying conditions.
+Typically, demonstrating an inability to balance a checkbook, manage household bills, or handle email responsibly due to a medical condition satisfies this requirement.
+Subsequently, the court can appoint a guardian to manage the disabled person’s property on their behalf.
+However, it is essential to demonstrate to the court that no less restrictive alternatives exist.

 Read the Rules: Md.
 Rules, Title 10, Chapter 300

-Guardianship of the Person: A person is legally disabled (or lacks legal capacity) when he or she lacks sufficient understanding or ability to make or communicate responsible decisions concerning himself or herself, such as provisions for health care, food, clothing, or shelter.
+Guardianship of the Person: A person is legally disabled, or lacking legal capacity, when they do not possess adequate understanding or capability to make or communicate responsible decisions regarding their own welfare.
+This includes making decisions on matters such as healthcare, sustenance, clothing, or shelter.
 The disability can be because of:

 - mental disability